8michaele/Digital-Ocean-Php-script-backup/README.md

-# Digital Ocean Php Script Backup
+# Digital Ocean PHP Script Backup
 Simple PHP script to snapshot droplets daily and weekly.

 **How it works?**